Khalil002/Medical-Appointment-MobileApp/README.md

 Medical appointment mobile application programmed in Flutter with Firebase for the backend.

 ## Usage
-I forgot 💔🥀🥀

-...
-In all seriousness, in order to run this project, you will need to do the following:
+In order to run this project, you will need to do the following:
 - Create a FirebaseDB instance to hold the data (schemas and everything)
 - Link the flutter project with your Firebase backend
 - Compile and run the flutter project in your phone